 Serious Concerns about SB 1920 and Lack of Statewide Discussion

-Speaking about the Senate, while several good bills this year are helpful to child welfare, one is being heard this Thursday in the Criminal and Civil Justice Appropriations Committee and about which The Children’s Campaign has serious concerns.
+Speaking about the Senate, while several good bills this year are helpful to child welfare, one is being heard this Thursday in the Criminal and Civil Justice Appropriations Committee and about which American Children’s Campaign has serious concerns.

 It is SB 1920 and it will significantly alter the legal representation of children in dependency court.
 It was not presented during committee weeks and then took up nearly all of 2 meetings of the Senate Children, Families and Elder Affairs Committee.

 It does not have a House sponsor, but with enough juice to reach a second committee of reference, its fate is yet unknown.
 Various provisions of SB 1920 have been trotted out in many other forums over the past several years (legislative, Florida BAR, Florida Constitution Revision Commission) and rejected for good reasons.
 It would also add another statewide taxpayer expense and governmental expansion to child welfare when there are far more pressing needs.

 Overall, the bill will weaken Florida’s Guardian ad Litem (GAL) program under the guise of providing an attorney for children over the age of 10.
 There are other aspects of the bill that American Children’s Campaign finds equally concerning.

 On one point in child welfare, there is nearly universal agreement: it is critical for the JUDGE TO ACT IN THE CHILD’S BEST INTEREST.

 The major problem with SB 1920 is that it tinkers dramatically with the GAL, the age of the children with guaranteed access to a GAL and the fact that the ONLY person in the courtroom with the statute guaranteed right to recommend THE CHILD’S BEST INTEREST TO THE JUDGE is the GAL.